tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## RAM

 The RAM is 128 kiB.
-The firmware clears the RAM before loading a the TKey device app into RAM.
+The firmware clears and fills the RAM with a random word on power up.

 ## Address Randomisation